Virtua Fighter: Console fighting games

-At The Game Awards 2024, SEGA and Ryu Ga Gotoku Studio announced a new Virtua Fighter.
-A digital event called Virtua Fighter Direct happening later that same night revealed more about the game in development, including a full look at the models of Akira and a character named Stella, followed by Wolf and an unidentified male character in EVO Japan 2025.
-According to Famitsu interview with Ryu ga Gotoku Studio representative Yokoyama and producer Yamada, the new Virtua Fighter is in talk to have a story mode, which would mark the first time in the series.
+At The Game Awards 2024, SEGA and Ryu Ga Gotoku Studio announced a sixth installment titled Virtua Fighter Crossroads.
+A digital event called Virtua Fighter Direct happening later that same night revealed more about the game in development, including a full look at the models of Akira and a new character named Stella Bridge, followed by Wolf and a silhouette of another new character, Cielo Salinas in EVO Japan 2025.
+According to Famitsu interview with Ryu ga Gotoku Studio representative Yokoyama and producer Yamada, the new Virtua Fighter is in talk to have a story mode, which eventually confirmed at Summer Fest 2026 as the first time in the mainline series, as well as being the first game to be rated for mature audiences.
 Additionally, the new Virtua Fighter is confirmed to be designed for home releases, with Windows version is mentioned to be one of the planned ports.
 According to the interview, it is revealed that a Ryu ga Gotoku studio member, Seiji Aoki had been appointed to solely produce re-released versions of previous Virtua Fighter games, as he is not involved in the developing sixth Virtua Fighter game.